 See description for ANSO 208.
-Prereq: sophomore standing and previous coursework in sociology; CL: ANSO 208; A. Singer
+CL: ANSO 208; STAFF

 GWST 221 Gender and Literature

 Emphasis is on the use of gender as a category of analysis by which to examine literary characters, styles, and techniques, as well as the circumstances and ideology of authors, readers, and the literary canon.
 HUM; CL: ENG 221; DV; M. Roy-Féquière, STAFF